stolarinhoo/Sentinel-2-Satellite-Images-Semantic-Segmentation-with-U-NET_Deep-Learning-approach/readme.md

 conda activate sentinel2_unet
 ```

-Once the environment is activated, you can install the necessary libraries with:
+After activating the environment, you can install the necessary libraries with:

 ```bash
 conda install --file requirements.txt